21 Types of Architectural Arches

 There are many different types of architectural arches employed in the buildings.
 Arches have been a major part of architecture and construction since antiquity and have developed through historical eras.

-The Gateway Arch in St. Louis, United States, is the tallest arch of the world.
-Arc de Triomphe or Triumphal Arch of the Star is one of world’s most famous monuments in Paris, France.
+The Gateway Arch in St. Louis, United States, is the tallest in the world.
+Arc de Triomphe or Triumphal Arch of the Star is one of the world’s most famous monuments in Paris, France.
 Patuxai Arch or Arc de Triomphe of Vientiane or Victory Gate in Vientiane, Laos; Arch of Triumph in Pyongyang, North Korea and Arch of Constantine in Rome, Italy, are among other impressive arches of the world.

 Let's begin arch architecture!